Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

   </ol>
 </ol>

-This means we will process the exclude configuration first, then go to the include configuration and if a branch doesn't match either then it will be skipped.
+Pages will process the exclude configuration first, then go to the include configuration.
+If a branch does not match either then it will be skipped.

 #### Wildcards